 They will look out the window?
 Most definitely when alone, but not when entertaining.
 The parent will want to be able to keep an eye on the kids, the host will want to know who needs a refill on their drink, the kids will keep an eye on each other in order to pull a new prank, and so on…

 • Lastly, if you do have a piano, show it off!
 Make it a feature!
 Don’t just glue it on a wall as in “Well, that’s where it fitted!”.
 And turn the couch around so that people can actually see the person playing.
 A little bit of recognition is good for one’s self esteem!

 Type 2 – option 1

 • The aforementioned issues of the bedrooms, storage and kitchen still stand.
 I mention here, once again, the layout of the kitchen.
-The three main elements of the space, the sink, stove and fridge work closely together.
-We tend to get things out of the fridge, pass them through the sink and dunk them in a pot on the stove.
+The three main elements of the space, sink, stove and fridge work closely together.
+We tend to get things out of the fridge, pass them through the sink and place them into a pot on the stove.
 The ideal layout would be a triangle with large enough sides to allow one to move freely, yet not so large as to have to walk too far while carrying delicate items.
 With that being said, the location of the fridge is definitely off.